-NATIONAL DIPLOMA IN GRAPHIC DESIGN (Three-Year Minimum) COURSE CODE: NDGDES03
+NATIONAL DIPLOMA IN GRAPHIC DESIGN (Three-Year Minimum.
+On phase out) COURSE CODE: NDGDES03

 COMMUNICATION DESIGN I

 Syllabus: Basic methods of conceptualisation, visualisation and presentation of introductory assignments in graphic design and advertising with an emphasis on visual, problem-solving content.